 CAUTION: Certain gardening practices are detrimental to ground-nesting bees: tilling the soil can destroy their nests, and mulching will make the ground surface unattractive for bees or disrupt any nesting that has already started.

-At the Fletcher Wildlife Garden (FWG), we’ve found Andrenids nesting in bare soil on the north slope of our Amphibian Pond as well as in our Old Woodlot.
+At the Fletcher Wildlife Garden (FWG), we’ve found Andrenids nesting in bare soil on the north slope of our Amphibian Pond, very close to a willow tree that blooms about the same time as the bees emerge – what a coincidence!
+They have also been seen in our Old Woodlot, where many bloodroots bloom, also early in spring.
 We’ve identified 7 species in this family: Andrena cressonii, Andrena dunningi, Andrena miserabilis, Andrena nasonii, Andrena rufosignata, Andrena vicina, and the non-native Andrena wilkella.

 Please feel free to share your observations and photos of these and other bees that visit your garden.